 The program guides you to master skills, to grasp the ideas behind those skills and to move on to a four-year program with the confidence that you are well-prepared.

-This program is offered through the Fine Arts, Theatre Arts and Broadcast Communications Department.
+This program is offered through the Fine Arts, Theatre Arts and Digital Media Department.

-The drawing and painting studios studios, housed in a sun-washed wing of Hudson Hall, are accessible to those students
+- The drawing and painting studios, housed in a sun-washed wing of Hudson Hall, are accessible to those students

 enrolled in studio art courses only.
 Painting students